top of page

 A Brief History of Eastbourne

 Eastbourne itself is a relatively new town.
 Prior to 1800, the area comprised of nothing more than four separate hamlets with surrounding farmland.
 The town grew into a fashionable tourist resort largely thanks to prominent landowner, William Cavendish, later known as the Duke of Devonshire.
-He appointed architect Henry Currey to design a street plan for the town, and sent him off to Europe to draw inspiration.
+He appointed architect Henry Currey to design a street plan for the town and sent him off to Europe to draw inspiration.
 The resulting mix of architecture is typically Victorian and remains a key feature of Eastbourne.
 With the birth of the railway, holidays in Eastbourne, with its clean sea air, became popular with health conscious Victorians, and ever since their arrival visitors have been coming to Eastbourne to walk up and down the famous seafront promenade.

 Eastbourne Seafront - Walking East From Beachside